Sotrovimab (Xevudy) 2022

 The SARS-CoV-2 genome encodes four major structural proteins: spike (S), envelope (E), membrane (M), and nucleocapsid (N), as well as nonstructural and accessory proteins.
 The spike protein is further divided into S1 and S2, which mediate host cell attachment and invasion.
 Through its receptor-binding domain (RBD), S1 attaches to angiotensin-converting enzyme 2 (ACE2) on the host cell; this initiates a conformational change in S2 that results in virus-host cell membrane fusion and viral entry.

 Sotrovimab Side Effects

 The safety profile of Xevudy was favorable, with a small number of hypersensitivity (allergic) reactions and infusion-related reactions, and the EMA's CHMP concluded that the medicine's benefits are greater than its risks for the approved use.
 The FDA says SARS-CoV-2 mAbs may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high-flow oxygen or mechanical ventilation.

 Adverse reactions: Diarrhea, hypersensitivity reactions (including rash, dermatitis contact, skin reaction, hypersensitivity, multiple allergies, infusion-related reaction, and bronchospasm).
-One case of anaphylaxis was reported following an infusion of sotrovimab in a study in hospitalized patients; the patient received epinephrine, and the event resolved.
+One case of anaphylaxis was reported following an infusion of sotrovimab in a study of hospitalized patients; the patient received epinephrine, and the event resolved.